MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/manage-dashboards-overview.md

 ## Dashboard templates

-The first thing that you must specify when you create a dashboard is its template, which will define the widgets that'll be included in the dashboard and their layout.
+The first thing that you must specify when you create a dashboard is its template, which will define the widgets that will be included in the dashboard and their layout.
 You can't change the dashboard's template once it has been created.
 The following sections provide details on the available templates.
 Additional templates may be provided with subsequent versions of Operations Manager or from third parties.

 ### Service Level dashboard

 A Service Level Dashboard displays information on one or more Service Level Agreements and their included Service Level Objectives.
 You can't configure the individual components but can edit the configuration of the dashboard to define the SLAs and time period to include.

 - Service Level component that lists the SLAs that you selected for the dashboard.
-- Service Level Objectives (SLOs) component which lists the SLOs for the SLA that is selected in the Service Level cell.
+- Service Level Objectives (SLOs) component, which lists the SLOs for the SLA that is selected in the Service Level cell.
 - Service Level Details component that displays a speedometer visualization for the current measure of the selected SLO and a line chart showing the history of the measure.

 ### Summary dashboard